 The words “donate” and “dump” are not interchangeable.
 If you donate your old household furnishings, be sure they are clean and in good working order.
 Make sure your furniture does not have rips, tears, “friskiness” stains, odors, pet hair, burns, wobbly bits, splinters, graffiti, or the like.
 However, some nonprofits have refurbishing available for any “well-loved” pieces of furniture.
 Just be sure to ask before dropping off an unusable piece of furniture.

-Getting Rid of Old Furniture
+Best Ways to Get Rid of Old Furniture

 Get rid of furniture by donating it to a charity or nonprofit.
 There are millions of local, state, and national charities or nonprofits that you can donate your furniture to.
-Consider donating to your church, or any church, to Goodwill, The Salvation Army, or a local charity, like Bridging (see conclusion for link) in MN.
+Consider donating to your church, or any church, to Goodwill, The Salvation Army, a senior citizen center, or a local charity, like Bridging (see conclusion for link) in MN.
 These pieces are redistributed in the community and often go to victims of fires, natural disasters, domestic violence, or other tragedies.
 Depending on who you donate it to, it may be tax deductible or even picked up curbside.
 Just be sure that the furniture is clean and in good condition.

 Donate unwanted furniture to a local theatre.
 Most communities have a local high school, college, or community theatre group.
 This is a good place to get rid of furniture, keep it out of landfills, and promote the arts.
 Sometimes, it can be tax deductible, and sometimes, they’ll even send over some strapping teenagers to take it away.
 And it’s always fun to see your old window seat in the local production of Arsenic and Old Lace.
 You can be all like, “Yep, that’s my old window seat Mortimer shoved that body into!”